*Subject to revalidation

-The BA (Hons) English and History Studies degree aims to give students a sound grounding in the knowledge and skills developed by undergraduate programmes in English and History.
+The BA (Hons) English and History Studies degree aims to give students a thorough grounding in the knowledge and skills developed by undergraduate programmes in English and History.
 Both subjects are incredibly important for understanding the world around us, our place within the world, and the intersections between past, present, and future.
 Students with backgrounds in English and History are often articulate communicators, confident writers, able to present well-reasoned and evidenced arguments, and in the current political climate, they are well-placed to cut through the masses of disinformation we are bombarded with each day.

 Over the course of the degree, students will be introduced to a range of literature from the medieval period to the present, covering a variety of genres and approaches, and will also learn about a range of historical events from the ancient world to the present, studying them in thematic and innovative ways.
 Students will develop the ability to deal with primary sources (both literary and historical) and to undertake analysis of areas of personal interest.